Zamy97/Terminal-stuff/README.md

 ## Add gitignore file in your project
 To make sure you are not pushing the sensitive stuff on github, you can add a gitignore file in your project and it'll not push everything on github.

+## Create a file using the terminal
+To create a file in your project do the following 'touch [Filename]'.
+Make sure you are in the right folder and creating the file where you want it to be.